 Programs and research projects are developed by qualified and experienced scientists and educators with an aim at creating dynamic opportunities for citizens and professionals with a commitment to conservation.
-The MCERC Education Hub is the portal for distance learning, experimential field intensive programs, internships, day excursions, and outreach programs.
-Interns and research assistants are mentored by senior scientists as they are guided through developing tools essential for future careers research, education, and management by participating in data collection and analysis, regulations and policy, outreach events, and mentoring programs.
+The MCERC Education Hub is the portal for distance learning, experiential field intensive programs, internships, day excursions, and outreach programs.
+Interns and research assistants are mentored by senior scientists as they are guided through developing tools essential for future careers in research, education, and marine resources management by participating in data collection and analysis, regulations and policy, outreach events, and mentoring programs.
 The science team distributes information gleaned from research projects via peer reviewed publications, professional conferences, and outreach opportunities.

-Experimental field programs and research projects are designed to support the local economy.
-Administrators actively seek collaborators in under-served areas or research projects that will benefit financially from welcoming our programs to benefit from the natural resources that are part of their home.
+MCERC program administrators actively seek collaborators or research projects in under-served areas that will benefit financially from welcoming our programs to benefit from the natural resources that are part of their home.
 Chartering small vessels, renting accommodation, purchasing supplies from local small businesses are examples of how MCERC field programs bring revenue into remote communities.

 Outreach events are an exciting part of MCERC activities.
 Nurturing new and experienced ambassadors for conservation initiatives is an important part of all programs.
 Day and weekend events are chances for children, families, teens, college students, retired locals, travelers, and professionals, to get together.
 Programs are online, in classrooms, at beaches, and community events.
 Our teams look forward to invitations to share our passion for marine and coastal ecology!

 MCERC citizen scientists are amongst our most valuable resources!
 The potential contributions to add valuable scientific data for research is immeasurable.
 There are several long-term research projects which include a significant contribution from people who are willing to participate by sharing observations, images and videos, and volunteering their time.